-As of end-December 2022, Atropos Catbond was not able to measure the extent to which it adheres to the Convention on Biological Diversity.
+As of end-December 2023, Atropos Catbond was not able to measure the extent to which it adheres to the Convention on Biological Diversity.

-As of end-December 2022, Atropos Catbond did not analyze its contribution to reducing the principal factors that put pressure on biodiversity as defined by the Intergovernmental Platform on Biodiversity and Ecosystems Services.
+As of end-December 2023, Atropos Catbond did not analyze its contribution to reducing the principal factors that put pressure on biodiversity as defined by the Intergovernmental Platform on Biodiversity and Ecosystems Services.

-SCOR Investment Partners remains attentive to financial market progress and is involved in research related to this topic, in particular through its involvement in the biodiversity working group of the Institute for Sustainable Finance (formerly Finance for Tomorrow).
+SCOR Investment Partners remains attentive to financial market progress and is involved in research related to this topic, in particular through its involvement in the biodiversity working group of the Institute for Sustainable Finance.
 Nevertheless, because of the nature of Atropos Catbond and its underlying assets, short-term change in this area is unlikely.